 Any proposed development which is coincident with, or is located in close proximity to, a Listed Building has the potential to affect both the asset itself and its setting.
 Grade I and II Listed Buildings are considered to be those of greatest historic or architectural significance.
 The majority of the Listed Buildings located within the Plan area are Grade II Listed.
-Six of the allocated sites coincide with Grade II Listed Buildings and many of the allocated are located in close proximity to Listed Buildings.
+Five of the allocated sites coincide with Listed Buildings, and many of the allocated sites are located in close proximity to Listed Buildings.